odaiwai/2020_SARS2-CoV_COVID19/README.md

 # 2020/03/11 - NOTES
  - This was started on the 5th of January, when initial reports of some sort of illness in Wuhan were started to appear in Hong Kong.
-Hence the original name of the repository, and many referenceis to Wuhan Coronvirus, etc.
+Hence the original name of the repository, and many references to Wuhan Coronvirus, etc.
  - I've changed it now, as a certain US President is doubling down on using it to stoke up racial resentment propaganda.